 Yes, you can.
-Move your cursor to the lower left-hand corner of the screen and type 'Resolution' in the text box to display the results; select Change the resolution of the display.
-Alternatively, you can also right-click anywhere on the desktop and select Display settings > Display.
+Tap search box and use the onscreen keyboard to type 'Resolution' in the text box to display the results; tap Change the resolution of the display.
+Alternatively, you can also tap and hold anywhere on the screen and tap Display settings > Display.